 Victim's ex-husband wanted for questioning in Sunport slayings

 Mar.
-9—ALBUQUERQUE, N.M. — Detectives named an ex-husband as a "person of interest" in the killings of four people whose bodies were found — some of them dismembered — in a pickup truck at the Albuquerque International Sunport last week.
+10—Detectives named an ex-husband as a "person of interest" in the killing of four people whose bodies were found — some of them dismembered — in a pickup truck at the Albuquerque International Sunport last week.

-Rebecca Atkins, an Albuquerque police spokeswoman, said 37-year-old Sean Lannon of Grants is wanted for questioning in the deaths of Jennifer Lannon, 39, Matthew Miller, 21, Jesten Mata, 40, and Randal Apostalon, 60.
+Rebecca Atkins, an Albuquerque police spokeswoman, said 47-year-old Sean Lannon of Grants is wanted for questioning in the deaths of Jennifer Lannon, 39, Matthew Miller, 21, Jesten Mata, 40, and Randal Apostalon, 60.

-Chief of Detectives Tom Gilbert, from the Gloucester County Prosecutor's Office, said Sean Lannon is being sought in the slaying of a man in his 60s in East Greenwich Township.
-He said "it was not a random act" and Lannon and the man knew each other.
+Chief of Detectives Tom Gilbert of the Gloucester County Prosecutor's Office said Sean Lannon is being sought in the slaying of a man in his 60s in East Greenwich Township.
+He said that "it was not a random act," and that Lannon and the man knew each other.

 In a separate incident, Lannon is charged with burglary and possession of a weapon after allegedly forcing entry into a building in Monroeville, New Jersey, on Monday.